distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 **DESCRIPTION**

-This command uploads one or more result directories to a 1.0 Pbench Server.
+This command uploads all accumulated results to a Pbench Server.

 Two modes are supported:

-1. The results are pushed directly to a Pbench Server using the API Key authentication token specified by `--token`, and will be owned by that user.
+1. The results are pushed directly to a Pbench Server using the API Key authentication token specified by `--token` and will be owned by that user.
 The Pbench Server URI can be specified with `--server`, or will be defaulted from the active configuration file.
-2. The results are pushed to a Relay server, which may be anywhere reachable both from the Pbench Agent host executing the command and a 1.0 Pbench Server.
+2. The results are pushed to a Relay server rather than directly to a Pbench Server, and the command will report the URI of a Relay manifest.
+The Pbench Server can later be used to pull the results by supplying the full Relay manifest URI.
+The Relay server may be located on any network host accessible to both the Pbench Agent and the Pbench Server to allow uploading results through a firewall.
-The command will report a URI, which can be presented to a 1.0 Pbench Server through the `relay` API or from the Pbench Dashboard to cause the server to pull the results from the Relay server.

-Once the upload is complete, the result directories are, by default, removed from the local system.
+On successful completion, the result directories are removed from the local system unless `--no-delete` is specified.

 **OPTIONS**